zopefoundation/ZConfig/doc/zconfig.rst

   </eventlog>

-For details about the SMTPHandler see the Python :mod:`logging` module.
+For details about the :class:`~logging.handlers.SMTPHandler` see the Python :mod:`logging` module.

 Using Components to Extend Schema